adamhindman/browser-lighting/README.md

 # browser-lighting
-Proof of concept where I'm endering box shadows for HTML elements based on a light source
+Proof of concept where I'm rendering box shadows for HTML elements based on a light source.
+Render may be too fancy of a word for this.

 ## Ok